Choose Language

 Which is best, blue team or red team?

 Both blue and red teams are equally important, and neither is ‘best’.
 An organization with only a red team will know its weaknesses but not be able to defend itself.
 An organization with only a blue team will be reacting to attacks that may have been prevented.
-The best security outcome is attained by utilizing both teams, and using the purple team concepts to allow the teams to work together.
+The best security outcome is attained by utilizing both teams.
+This synergy is where the purple team cybersecurity concept shines.

 Share on